Tannin: Occurrence

 Tannins are distributed in species throughout the plant kingdom.
 They are commonly found in both gymnosperms and angiosperms.
 Mole (1993) studied the distribution of tannin in 180 families of dicotyledons and 44 families of monocotyledons (Cronquist).
 Most families of dicot contain tannin-free species (tested by their ability to precipitate proteins).
 The best known families of which all species tested contain tannin are: Aceraceae, Actinidiaceae, Anacardiaceae, Bixaceae, Burseraceae, Combretaceae, Dipterocarpaceae, Ericaceae, Grossulariaceae, Myricaceae for dicot and Najadaceae and Typhaceae in Monocot.
 To the family of the oak, Fagaceae, 73% of the species tested contain tannin.
 For those of acacias, Mimosaceae, only 39% of the species tested contain tannin, among Solanaceae rate drops to 6% and 4% for the Asteraceae.
 Some families like the Boraginaceae, Cucurbitaceae, Papaveraceae contain no tannin-rich species.

 The most abundant polyphenols are the condensed tannins, found in virtually all families of plants, and comprising up to 50% of the dry weight of leaves.

 Cellular localization

 In all vascular plants studied, tannins are manufactured by a chloroplast-derived organelle, the tannosome.
-Tannins are mainly physically located in the vacuoles or surface wax of plants.
-These storage sites keep tannins active against plant predators, but also keep some tannins from affecting plant metabolism while the plant tissue is alive.
+Tannins are located mainly in the vacuoles of plants.

-Tannins are classified as ergastic substances, i.e., non-protoplasm materials found in cells.
+Tannins are classified as ergastic substances, non-protoplasm materials found in cells.
 Tannins, by definition, precipitate proteins.
 In this condition, they must be stored in organelles able to withstand the protein precipitation process.
 Idioblasts are isolated plant cells which differ from neighboring tissues and contain non-living substances.
-They have various functions such as storage of reserves, excretory materials, pigments, and minerals.
-They could contain oil, latex, gum, resin or pigments etc. They also can contain tannins.
+They have various functions, such as storage of reserves, excretory materials, pigments, minerals, and tannins.

 In Japanese persimmon (Diospyros kaki) fruits, tannin is accumulated in the vacuole of tannin cells, which are idioblasts of parenchyma cells in the flesh.